Futuregus/CHOP/README.md

 ## 📦 Features

 - 🧱 **Class Headers**
-  Mark the start and end of class sections with bold, distinct headers.
+  Mark the start and end of classes.

 - 🔹 **Sub-Group Headers**
-  Break your classes into organized sections with sub-group labels.
+  Break your classes into groups of related functions.

 - 🔧 **Function Groups**
-  Organize functions into categories.
+  Organize the inside of your functions.

 - 📜 **Quick Description Comments**
   Easily add description lines for clarity and documentation.